 The PWM timer expiration in 0.1 seconds.
 RP sets the duration of pulse width modulation (PWM) signal output on the RSSI pin.
-The signal duty cycle updates with each received packet and shuts off when the timer expires.
+The pin signal duty cycle updates with each received packet and shuts off when the timer expires.
+This command is only applicable when P0 is set to 1 which enables RSSI PWM output.